sensor-dream/APIVOF/guidelines/list-info/g-packs-in-system-fedora-34.md

 <summary>git-lab-porcelain</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Git porcelain for working with git-lab
+Short desc    : Git porcelain for working with git-lab
 URL          : https://gitlab.com/nhorman/git-lab-porcelain
-Лицензия     : GPLv3
+License      : GPLv3
-Описание     : A porcelain for git to facilitate command line creation/listing/editing
+Descript     : A porcelain for git to facilitate command line creation/listing/editing
              : and reviewing of merge requests in git-lab.
 ```